adelenelai/myblog/_posts/2023-06-24-tp-parent-similarity.md

 Nevertheless, for the purpose of this post, I wanted to demonstrate some **first steps towards applying Transformation Product Risk Assessment on a larger dataset of TPs**.

 More concretely, I will classify TPs as similar/dissimilar to their parents according to Löffler et al's 0.95 threshold, albeit using a different similarity metric.
+(The reason I use a different similarity metric is because MCS Tanimoto has not been implemented in my cheminformatics toolkit of choice, the RDKit.)

+As the data and metrics are different, any any sort of comparison is of course limited, but the point is to demonstrate how the concepts in the review could be applied to a larger dataset.

 Below, I'll show how I downloaded, processed, calculated similarity, and classified over 6500 parent-TP pairs.

 ### Calculating and Classifying Parent-TP Similarities
 First, I downloaded the latest version of [Transformations in PubChem](https://doi.org/10.5281/zenodo.7838005), specifically the 'wExtraInfo.csv' version (April 2023) which currently has 6554 entries.
 These entries represent documented transformations, with structural info on the parent and transformation product molecules.

 After some preliminary data exploration, I then calculated Molecular Similarity using RDKit.
-As far as I know, RDKit does not have a built-in MCS Tanimoto similarity function identical to ChemMine's, so I used the Morgan Fingerprint  .
+As far as I know, RDKit does not have a built-in MCS Tanimoto similarity function identical to ChemMine's, so I used the Morgan Fingerprint.

 (Note that unlike ChemMine's method that calculates Tanimoto based on MCS, this approach first calculates molecular fingerprints, then does the Tanimoto calculation using the equation above on the numbers of 'on' bits.)